WalletScrutiny/WalletScrutinyCom/_iphone/com.patricia.build.md

 redirect_from:

 ---
 **Update 2021-09-29**: This app is not available anymore in the Apple store.
-Connecting to it simply loads a "Connecting to the iTunes Store" page.

 > Receive funds through your Patricia Bitcoin wallet.
 Its safe, easy and accessible at anytime!